Correction: Pecan Branding story

-FORT WORTH, Texas (AP) - In a story April 24 about pecan growers, The Associated Press erroneously reported the size of a pecan farm near Granbury, Texas.
-It is 1,400 acres, not 14,000 acres.
+FORT WORTH, Texas (AP) - In a story April 24 about pecan growers, The Associated Press reported erroneously that the pecan is North America's only native nut.
+The black walnut and acorn are also native to the continent.

 A corrected version of the story is below: